-Technical resource person - An individual with specific expertise on the subject matter before the court or tribunal.
+matter before the court or tribunal.

-Territory - means the original lands of the Kanien'kehákka Mohawk people of Kahnawà:ke from time immemorial and now includes Indian Reserve No. 14; Tiowéroton - Doncaster; and the original lands designated as the Seigneury of Sault Saint Louis; and includes:
+Territory - means the original lands of the Mohawk people of Kahnawà:ke from time immemorial and now includes Indian Reserve No. 14; Tiowéroton - Doncaster; and the original lands designated as the Seigneury of Sault Saint Louis; and includes:

-- a) the lands now held under the mandate of the Kanien'keháka Mohawk People of Kahnawà:ke; - b) any and all lands that may be added to the lands now held by the Kanien'keháka Mohawk People of Kahnawà:ke through the negotiation and resolution of land grievances, and - c) any and all lands that may be added to the lands now held under the mandate of the Kanien'kehá:ka-Mohawk People of Kahnawà:ke as the result of any other means.
+- a) the lands now held under the mandate of the Mohawk People of Kahnawà:ke; - b) any and all lands that may be added to the lands now held by the Mohawk People of Kahnawà:ke through the negotiation and resolution of land grievances, and - c) any and all lands that may be added to the lands now held under the mandate of the Mohawk People of Kahnawà:ke as the result of any other means.